 The County finds this BMP to be an effective method to educate the public about the consequences of dumping waste into the storm drainage system.
-No modifications are planned for this BMP.
+The County has decided to make this program more robust and will retire this BMP.
+A new similar BMP will be developed for the next permit year and beyond, and the MS4 Program Plan will be accordingly updated.